 In 2008 10 different areas of the reserve were surveyed and 43 nest boxes were used.

-The plan, for the 2020 season is to carry out weekly surveys, from April – May, of each box to see which are being used, by which species and what is happening.
+The plan, for the 2023 season is to carry out weekly surveys, from April to the beginning of June, of each box to see which are being used, by which species and what is happening.